gwappa/amorphys/docs/source/core/entity.rst

         a required property that holds a :py:class:`Spatial` entity, or a reference to it.
         If there are multiple entities, a list of :py:class:`Spatial` entities may be used.
-        This property indicates what spatial existence generates/emits this quality.
+        This property indicates what spatial existence generates/emits this signal.

     .. py:attribute:: monitored-by

         a required property that holds a :py:class:`Spatial` entity, or a reference to it.
         If there are multiple entities, a list of :py:class:`Spatial` entities may be used.
-        This property indicates what spatial existence monitors/reads this quality.
+        This property indicates what spatial existence monitors/reads this signal.

     .. py:attribute:: values

-        a required ``object`` property to describe what algebraic values this :py:class:`Quality` must hold.
+        a required ``object`` property to describe what algebraic values this :py:class:`Signal` must hold.

         For representing numeric definitions, you can use a JSON Schema-related representation such as ``{ "type": "number", "minimum": 0.0 }``.

-        If this :py:class:`Quality` holds an enumerative values, you can give a mapping here e.g.
+        If this :py:class:`Signal` holds an enumerative values, you can give a mapping here e.g.

         .. code-block:: JavaScript